Jonathan-Chia/portfolio/dashboard_report_visualization/shiny/shiny_useful_code.md

-# Shiny Widgets - Dropdown, Sweet Alerts, PickerInput, SwitchInput, etc.
+# Shiny Widgets - Dropdown, Sweet Alerts, PickerInput, SwitchInput, etc. <a name="ShinyWidgets-Dropdown,SweetAlerts,PickerInput,SwitchInput,etc."></a>
 --------------------------------------------------------------------------

 This package provides improved UI widgets such as pickerInput(), dropdownButton(), and sweet alerts